wchiquito/jj-for-everyone.github.io/src/remotes.md

 jj git remote add origin ~/jj-tutorial/remote
 ```

+Here we connect to the remote by specifying its path on our filesystem.
+When using a repository hosted on GitHub or similar services, the path is replaced with a URL.
+More on that later.

 ## Adding a bookmark

 There is one last speed bump before we can send our work to the remote.